Samastipur district: History

 Historically, the Samastipur district has been dominated by Koeri, Yadav and Dusadh castes.
 There is also a sizeable presence of Bhumihars in some of the regions, but they wield less political influence, as they are not united politically.
 For this reason, most of the total ten assembly constituencies falling in this district has been dominated by Koeris.
 The two Lok Sabha constituencies, which are part of this district are also dominated by Koeris and Dusadhs.
 It has been recorded that in this district, the Koeri and Bhumihar castes are indulged in criminality, as they are politically strong.

 Geography

+CM Nitish Kumar laid the foundation stone of ROB construction work on NH-322 in Samastipur with Deputy Chief Minister Samrat Choudhary and Samastipur District Magistrate Raushan Kushwaha.

 Samastipur district occupies an area of 2904 km2, comparatively equivalent to Indonesia's Muna Island.

 Samastipur is bounded on the north by the Bagmati River which forms part of the border with Darbhanga district.
 On the west it is bordered by Vaishali and Muzaffarpur districts, and on the south by the Ganga, which forms the border with Patna district, while on its southeast are the Begusarai and Khagaria districts.
 The district headquarters is located at Samastipur.
 The district is largely agricultural farmland with very little forest cover.

 There are 20 blocks in the Samastipur district: